-Q: Can my employer order me to take a COVID vaccination: can they threaten to fire me if I do not comply?
-Q : What if taking the vaccination violates a sincerely held religious belief of mine?
-Q : What if I have a disability covered under the Americans with Disabilities Act (ADA)that prevents me from taking the vaccine?
-Q : What if I have a medical condition that prevents me from taking the vaccine?7 Q : What if I am allergic to the vaccine or its components?
-Q: What if I am pregnant?9 Q: What if I am breastfeeding?
-Q: What if I do not want to take the vaccine because I am concerned about side effects of future health issues?
+Q: What if I have a disability covered under the Americans with Disabilities Act (ADA)that prevents me from taking the vaccine?
+Q : What if I have a medical condition that prevents me from taking the vaccine?
+Q : What if I am allergic to the vaccine or its components?9 Q: What if I am pregnant?10 Q: What if I am breastfeeding?
+Q : What if I do not want to take the vaccine because I am concerned about side effects σo future health issues?
 Q : I recently tested positive for COVID-19.
 Should I get the vaccine?
-Q : I already had COVID-19 and recovered, so I have antibodies to fight off future exposures.Do I still have to get a vaccine?
+Q : I already had COVID-19 and recovered, so I have antibodies to fight off future exposures.
+Do I still have to get a vaccine?
 Q : Is there a difference between my employer "strongly encouraging" me to get the Vaccine versus mandating the vaccine?
 Q- What new mandates were created as a result of President Biden's speech on September 9, 2021?
-17 Q : Asking if I have been vaccinated is asking for medical information.
+21 Q : Asking if I have been vaccinated is asking for medical information.
 Isn't that a violation of HIPPA?
-21 Q : How effective are these vaccines?
+26 Q : How effective are these vaccines?
 Can vaccinated people with breakthrough cases of COVID-19 transmit the virus to others?
 What about the Omicron Variant?
 Q : Vaccinations and boosters for Children ages 5-11, and even 6 months to 5 years Q : Is there an issue with heart inflammation after taking the vaccines?
-Q: Is there a risk of developing Guillain-Barré Syndrome from a vaccine Q: Is there a legal basis to challenge a vaccine mandate?
-Q : What are the basic roles and powers of the government regarding vaccines?34 Q : Can a store or restaurant make me show proof of vaccination before doing business with me or letting me inside?
+Q : Is there a risk of developing Guillain-Barré Syndrome from a vaccine Q : Is there a legal basis to challenge a vaccine mandate?40 Q : What are the basic roles and powers of the government regarding vaccines ?43 Q : Can a store or restaurant make me show proof of vaccination before doing business with me or letting me inside?

 Q What if I have a medical condition and a letter from my doctor exempting me from the vaccine?
 Can I be excused from the passport?
-Q : What if a COVID vaccine is required for admission to a college or university?
-Q: Does my employer have to pay for mandatory COVID-19 testing?
-Q : Are there any vaccines coming that are more like the traditional vaccines we have taken as children?
-Q : Are attitudes toward COVID restrictions changing?41 Q: How deadly is COVID 19 in March of 2022?43 Q: Is there an increase in all-cause mortality in Americans under 65?44 Q : Are state governments doing anything to restrict vaccine mandates?44
+Q : What if a COVID vaccine is required for admission to a college or university?45 Q: Does my employer have to pay for mandatory COVID-19 testing?47 Q : Are there any vaccines coming that are more like the traditional vaccines we have taken as children?
+Q : Are attitudes toward COVID restrictions changing?50 Q: How deadly is COVID 19 in March of 2022?53 Q: Is there an increase in all-cause mortality in Americans under 65?53 Q : Are state governments doing anything to restrict vaccine mandates?